Limit Firefox (nightly) resource usage with systemd

 Check limits

-To check if the limits are applied, you can use the systemctl --user status firefox-nightly.service command, which will show you the current resource usage and limits for the Firefox Nightly service.
-You should see that the memory usage is limited to the values you set in the service file.
+This command will show you the current resource usage and limits for the Firefox Nightly service.
+You should see the memory usage limited to the values you set in the service file:

 ❯ systemctl --user status firefox-nightly.service